rubenbupe/Invoice-API/README.md

 # NewralAPIs
-Newral APIs and sample projects for developers
+Newral APIs and sample code for developers

 ## Placeholder